 What These Controls Can't Do

 You've now got the technical options.
-But here's what I've learned from helping families navigate short-form content:
+But here's what I've learned from helping families navigate short-form content — and where I come in:

 You're not alone.
 Most parents don't realise Shorts exists until they see what it's showing their child.
 I help families set up systems that actually work — not just app settings, but real digital literacy.